 Unique Security ID

-An optional Unique Security ID adds another layer of authentication during setup.
+Unique Security ID can be used as an alternative or additional authentication check during setup.
 When enabled, this ID must match on both Dashboard and Child Site for the connection to succeed.
-This feature is valuable for sites requiring stricter access controls.
+It is optional only when Password Authentication remains enabled.
+If Password Authentication is disabled, Unique Security ID is required.

 Connection Timeout